Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Ranking Functions

-For \ANYKPARTP, we additionally need the property that from the order of complete solutions popped from the priority queue $\Cand$, we can infer a ranking of suffixes that we reuse for later solutions.
+For \ANYKPARTP, we additionally need the property that from the order of complete solutions popped from the priority queue $\Cand$, we can obtain a ranking of suffixes that we reuse for later solutions.
 This is not the same as \Cref{lem:suffixes} because we do not directly have access to the actual ranking of suffixes.
+Here, we need the stricter \ssmonotonicity property.